sylhare/sylhare.github.io/_posts/2019-08-15-Kubernetes-basic-components.md

 [Kubernetes](https://kubernetes.io/) is an opensource orchestrator allowing to automate the deployment, scaling and management of containerized applications.
 Also named k8s the 8 for the eight letters in "ubernete" plus "s".

-It was originally developped by Google in Go.
+It was originally developed by Google in Go.
 Kubernetes means "Helmsman" the guy who holds "Governor" in greek.
 Let's get sailing!

 ## Helm